Resources for Leaders & Change Practitioners

-These resources for leaders & change practitioners are samplings of the knowledge Michael F. Broom, Ph.D., the CEO of the Center for Human Systems, has gained over his 5o years as leader, teacher, human resources director, and organization development consultant.
+These resources for leaders and change practitioners are samplings of what the staff Center for Human Systems has learned over the 5o years in their roles as leaders, educators, human resources directors, and organization development consultants.

 The Infinite Organization: Celebrating the Positive Use of Power in Organizations (click to purchase)